PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/the_cpp_language.md

-The following entities are not objects: value, reference, function, enumerator, type, non-static class member, template, class or function template specialization, namespace, parameter pack, and this.
+The following c++ {term}`entities` are not objects: values, references, functions, enumerators, types, non-static class members, templates, namespaces, and `this`.
+[And some others]

 A variable is an object or a reference that is not a non-static data member, that is introduced by a declaration.

 ***
+## Introduction to the basic structure of computer program written in the C++ language.

 `C++` is a compiled language.
 The code in each of the `.cpp` (and `.h`) pages in your project is first converted to an object file, a file with a `.obj` ending (`.o`) if you are linux, by the compiler, which convers the basically readable `C++` code into machine language – in an object file.